Abieskawa/Annotation-Toolkit/README.md

 MitoHiFi 3.0.0_cv1 docker
 *Note: We recommend to use mitoZ to annotate with sequence again, since there might be some relative rare start codon issue that MitoHiFi cannot idnetify.*
+Note: bio gff cannot digest the stranded info in gff, so we will correct it during fix and merge stage.
 ```
 cd 06_mitohifi
 nohup mitohifi.py -r {HiFi raw reads} -f {reference fasta} \